bvanheu/pytoutv/README.md

 ***pytoutv*** is a [TOU.TV](http://tou.tv/) client library written in Python 3.

-This repository also holds a command line interface (and a graphical interface soon).
+This repository also holds a command line interface.

 pytoutv, thanks to TOU.TV's public API (see [`toutv/config.py`](toutv/config.py) for public URLs), is able to